Azure-Samples/AzureStack-AdminPowerShell-OMSIntegration/README.md

 ### Installation

 - Follow the detailed guidance in /docs/setup.md to deploy and configure a VM with scheduled tasks to upload data to OMS
+- Follow the detailed guidance in /docs/dashboard.md to configure the PowerBI Dashboard for usage data analysis